 - Receiving goods: This involves receiving raw materials, finished products etc., sorting, storing them in shelves/bins, and updating records in the database

-- Releasing goods: This involves getting sales orders, packaging and labelling goods, shipping them to the customer, and managing returns and refunds, usually through an external third-party logistics partner
+- Releasing goods: This involves getting sales orders, awaiting fulfilment orders, packaging and labelling goods, shipping them to the customer, and managing returns and refunds, usually through an external third-party logistics partner

 - Smart warehouses: AI enabled warehouses for seamless automation across all processes, requiring minimal manual intervention